Cream Wafers – Cookie Recipe

 - Repeat until all are filled.

-TIP: Thicker cookie rounds will need longer baking time, and will result in lesser total quantity.
+Thicker cookie rounds will need longer baking time, and will result in lesser total quantity.